luphoria/UBer/README.md

 ### What doesn't work?
   - YouTube UI
   - GitHub
-  -- Any website will work via Lyft, however this is less than preferable.
+  - *Any website will work via Lyft, however this is less than preferable.*